logicalhacking/DASCA/README.md

 Don't forget to adjust the path to the Java JDK accordingly, i.e., the `<PATH-TO-JDK>` should point to the directory containing the file `rt.lib`.

-If `java_runtime_dir` is not configured, WALA will use the JDK-libaries of the JDK used for executing WALA.
-This should work in most of the cases, i.e., providing a better "out-of-the-box" expierence.

 ### How to Compile
 First resolve the dependencies using maven: